ollop/gevakub/Notifications in VR/README.md

 <img src="teaser.PNG" width="1000">

-The respository subjective and objective data collected within the study.
+The respository contains the subjective and objective data collected within the study.
 See more details in the <a href="Notification-in-VR.pdf">paper</a>.